urbanjost/M_kracken95/README.md

      make
 ```

-This will compile the M_process module and build all the example programs.
+This will compile the M_kracken95 module and build all the example programs.
 Then you can run the examples:

       ../test/test1/kracken_test-1 -r 1234.56